TikTok Shop: Seller Center

 TikTok Seller Center is the backend portal used by merchants to manage their operations on TikTok Shop.
-It provides tools for product listing, inventory and order management, marketing campaigns, affiliate programs, and analytics.
+The Seller Center provides tools for product listing, inventory and order management, marketing campaigns, affiliate programs, and analytics such as impressions, conversions, and sales.
 The platform is a core component of TikTok's e-commerce infrastructure, enabling businesses to sell directly through TikTok's app ecosystem.